Atashnezhad/Lung_Disease_Detection_Deeplearning/README.md

 **Assembled Deep Net Model Layers:**

-Any time that you have several images (multiclass classification), use two to three convolution layers.
-Also,a use softmax as activation for the last layer as I did above (my recommendation but you may test other types either).
-Note that the categorical_crossentropy isalmost default for multiclass classifiers.
+Any time that you have several images (multiclass classification) use two to three convolution layers.
+Also, a use softmax as activation for the last layer as I did (my recommendation but you may test other types).
+Note that the categorical_crossentropy is almost default for multiclass classifiers.

 remember that we always use convolution layers for images. the reason is if we use dense layers we will lose positional information in images.

 **Prepare Images:**
-Using ImageDataGenerator does the normalization (Resacle function does normalization).
+Using ImageDataGenerator does the normalization (Resale function does normalization).
 Then augment the data set for both train and val.
-Note that for validation section, I just apply the normalziation part.
-Next, use flow to apply the data augmention.
+Note that for the validation section, I just apply the normalization part.
+Next, use flow to apply the data augmentation.

 * Below dataset images after applying augmentation are seen.